IBM/merlin-docs/docs/README.md

 IBM i Modernization Engine for Lifecycle Integration (Merlin) is a set of tools run in OpenShift containers which guide and assist software developers in the modernization of IBM i applications, allowing them to realize the value of a hybrid cloud, multi-platform DevOps implementation.

-**News**: Version 2.0 has been [announced](https://www.ibm.com/docs/en/announcements/i-modernization-engine-lifecycle-integration-merlin-20) and will be available June 14, 2024!
+**News**: Version 2.0 is available.
+See the [announcement](https://www.ibm.com/docs/en/announcements/i-modernization-engine-lifecycle-integration-merlin-20) for details.

 Version 1.0 documentation is available at [IBM Documentation for Merlin](https://www.ibm.com/docs/en/merlin/1.0?topic=overview).